 The infamous French dictator Napoleon lost the siege on Moscow, Russia and retreated.
 After he was exiled, his officers fled and hid around the globe.
 Some turned up in places like Gallipolis and Moscow…Ohio that is.
 In fact, that’s how the Ohio town got its name, from the officers that served Napoleon, in honor of the place of their last battle together.

 Moscow, Ohio used to be a very active route in the Underground Railroad.
 There are many houses with tunnel systems underneath.
 The community thrived as a steamboat building hub and was also home to one of the biggest gambling houses in the region.
 Steamboat robbers (river pirates) considered Moscow their headquarters.
 Many think there’s gold under the cemetery.
 Oh, and the Dillinger Gang even robbed a bank there.

 Today, historical tours of Moscow, Ohio are given by Richard Crawford, Clermont County Historian.
 He can be reached at 513-732-2511.

 Moscow, Ohio is in Clermont County and is part of the Clermont County Underground Railroad Freedom Trail, which is a self-driving tour.
 Also in town is The Artisan Center at Maple Creek.
-In nearby Point Pleasant is former President U.S. Grant’s birthplace.
+In nearby Point, Pleasant is former President U.S. Grant’s birthplace.
 Clermont County features many more attractions too such as Loveland Castle.

 Moscow was supposed to build a nuclear power plant but it was converted to coal after the tragedy in Chernobyl, Russia.

-Which leads us back to Russia’s capital – Moscow, one of the world’s most historic and recognizable cities, largely due to the Kremlin and Red Square.
+This leads us back to Russia’s capital – Moscow, one of the world’s most historic and recognizable cities, largely due to the Kremlin and Red Square.

 Moscow, Russia (and Ohio) certainly have interesting stories to tell and sites to see.